WHAT IS TONGUE TIE?

 AFTER THE PROCEDURE

-We encourage gentle exercises and active wound care to encourage optimum tongue function and reduce the risk of reattachment.
+We encourage suck exercises and gentle tongue lifting to encourage optimum tongue function and reduce the risk of reattachment.
 This is done in a very gentle and kind way, and should not upset the baby at all, if the baby is upset you should stop and sooth him or her.

 The baby should be encouraged to make a deep latch at every feed (even at night when you’re really tired!), to use his/her new freedom in the tongue effectively, otherwise he or she may be inclined to continue making a shallow latch, and problems may persist.

 Bottle-fed babies will be showed up-right paced feeding for babies comfort.

 Clear and easy instructions will be given after the procedure in order to: